Harry Fritz (tennis)

-Harry Fritz (born 19 February 1951) is a Canadian-American former professional tennis player.
+Harry Fritz (February 19, 1951 – May 2, 2025) was an American-Canadian professional tennis player.

-Biography
+Tennis career

-A left-handed player, Fritz was born in Yuma, Arizona and played collegiate tennis for East Texas State.
+Fritz played his first tournament in 1971 at the Real Madrid International in Madrid, Spain, where he lost to Lew Hoad in the second round.
+A left-handed player, Fritz was born in Yuma, Arizona, and played collegiate tennis for East Texas State.
 He was a member of the university's 1972 NAIA championship team, in a year he also won the singles and doubles individual titles.
+He was a semi-finalist at the Ankara International in Ankara, Turkey, in 1974 losing to Denmark's Lars Elvstrøm, and at the Alabama State Open Championships in 1977 where he lost to Mike Cahill.